 Though more subtly colored than a male, a hard-working female hummingbird leads a much busier and more fascinating life!

 What Life Is Like for a Female Ruby-Throated Hummingbird

 When it comes to hummingbirds, the spotlight is usually on the flashy, colorful males.
-The females, more subtly colored and less flamboyant in their actions, are often underappreciated.
-In fact, however, female hummers lead more active and interesting lives than their mates.
-We decided to demonstrate by following one typical ruby-throated hummingbird from her wintering grounds through the first part of the nesting season.
+The female birds, more subtly colored and less flamboyant in their actions, are often underappreciated.
+In fact, however, female hummingbirds lead more active and interesting lives than their mates.
+We decided to demonstrate by following one typical female ruby-throated hummingbird from her wintering grounds through the first part of the nesting season.

 Winter in the Tropics

 The story begins in late January in Central America, along the foothills of Costa Rica, where a female ruby-throat arrived in October from her summer nesting territory in Pennsylvania.
 Here in the tropics, the weather is warm, flowers bloom everywhere, and it’s always easy to find tiny insects to eat.
 Nearly a dozen other species of hummingbirds are living nearby, in the forest or along the edge where this ruby-throat spends her time, but mostly they live without direct competition.

 This female hummingbird has had an easy time of it for the last three months, but soon she’ll start to become restless, and her instincts will tell her to go north.